-It has, however, been another fantastic month, with tons of exploring, hiking and beautiful scenery!
+It has, however, been another fantastic month, with tons of hiking and beautiful scenery!

-I began this month with a drive to the northernmost part of the North Island, Cape Reinga, where I was super excited about the month ahead of us.
+I began this month with a drive up to the northernmost part of the North Island: Cape Reinga, and from that moment on, our New Zealand journey began.
+I was so excited about the month ahead of us.

-The premise of our New Zealand trip is for us to spend two months travelling from the top of the North Island to the bottom of the South Island.
+The premise of this New Zealand trip is for us to spend two months travelling from the top of the North Island to the bottom of the South Island, visiting 50-odd towns in-between.
 Having now reached Cape Reinga, it was time for us to start heading south.

-We stopped off in Raglan, a stunning beach town on the west coast and my favourite place in the North Island!
-It had a relaxed, laid back vibe, the black sand beach was secluded and beautiful and we had an amazing afternoon sunbathing and paddling in the sea.
+We stopped off in Raglan next, a stunning beach town on the west coast and my favourite place in the North Island!
+It had a relaxed, laidback vibe, the black-sand beach was beautiful, and we had an amazing afternoon sunbathing and paddling in the sea.
 When I next come to New Zealand, I’ll probably end up living in Raglan for months…

 Next up was Waitomo, famous for its glowworm caves.
-I had never seen glowworms before so this was another exciting first for me.
-Despite the cave tours being full of loud, obnoxious people who insisted on yelling for the entire tour despite being repeatedly told to keep quiet, it was incredible to see the glowworms.
+I had never seen glowworms before, so this was another exciting first for me.
+Despite the cave tours being full of obnoxious people who insisted on yelling for the entire tour despite being repeatedly told to keep quiet, it was still incredible to see the glowworms.
 Next time I’ll do it without the tour group.

 Funnily enough, for me, the actual highlight from Waitomo was something we stumbled across on the drive down there.
 A nondescript sign directed us towards a waterfall and we spontaneously decided to go check it out.
 Bridal Veil Falls was one of the most stunning waterfalls I’ve ever seen and I’m so happy we decided to stop there!

-We continued on to Mount Maunganui, where I fell over and hurt my ankle again so unfortunately my time there was limited to lying in bed and drinking cider.
+We continued on to Mount Maunganui, where I accidentally tripped, fell over, and sprained my ankle — I think it’s still weak from when I injured myself in Cambodia a few months ago.
+Unfortunately, that then meant that my time there was limited to lying in bed and drinking cider.
 It couldn’t have happened at a worse time too, with a major hike coming up in a few days.

-You probably know by now that I get incredibly travel sick, with seasickness being the worst of all (I get nauseous in swimming pools and baths!).
-I am ridiculously sensitive to any kind of motion, so racing along a river at speeds exceeding 80 km/h, with only 360 degree spins to slow us down, well, let’s just say the result wasn’t all that pretty.
+You probably know by now that I get seasick.
+I tend to be sensitive to any kind of motion, so racing along a river at speeds exceeding 80 km/h, with only 360 degree spins to slow us down… Well, let’s just say the result wasn’t all that pretty.

 I think it’s safe to say that I won’t be getting back on a jet boat anytime soon…

 After recovering from the jet boat journey from hell, we moved on to Rotorua, a place that was a pleasant surprise!
-Dave had visited previously and didn’t have many positive things to say about it, if any.
-I was expecting to find a smelly town with not much going for it.
+Dave had visited previously and didn’t have many positive things to say about it, if any, and so, I was expecting to find a smelly town with not much going for it.

 We spent our time exploring Waimangu Volcanic Valley and Wai-O-Tapu thermal park.
-Both of these were stunning and so much fun to explore, with vibrant, colourful lakes, crazy geysers and yes, lots of bizarre smells.
+Both of these were so much fun to explore, with vibrant, colourful lakes, gushing geysers and — yes, lots of bizarre smells.

 And then it was time for the one thing I had been dreading the most throughout my time in New Zealand.

-I was determined to prove Dave wrong and show him that I could keep up with him on all of these crazy New Zealand hikes.
+I was determined to prove Dave wrong and show him that I could keep up on all of these challenging New Zealand hikes.

-And so, at 6am, after a sleepless night full of visions of legs breaking, bodies falling and Laurens dying, I packed up my bag, pulled on my hiking clothes and made my way to the Tongariro Crossing.
+And so, at 6 a.m., after a sleepless night full of visions of legs breaking, bodies falling, and Laurens dying, I packed my bag, pulled on my hiking clothes, and made my way to the Tongariro Crossing.

-With a combination of an 18 km track, a height of 2000 metres and active volcanoes, this was going to be the longest and hardest walk of my life.
+With a combination of an 18 km track, a height of 2000 metres, and a handful active volcanoes, this was going to be the longest and hardest walk of my life.